Tube and Tyre Basic Guides By Carter Hayes March 6, 2026 9 min read

 enhanced grip and comfort

 With a 584 mm rim you can fit substantially wider 650b tires, which increases air volume and contact patch size.
 That larger volume lets you run lower inflation pressures without risking pinch flats, improving mechanical grip on loose gravel.
-The net effect is more traction and a noticeably smoother, more controlled ride over rough terrain.
+The result is more traction and a noticeably smoother, more controlled ride over rough terrain.

 Increased Tire Volume